 Globalization is the process of adapting and selling software products to an international audience.
 It is related to your company's overall strategy for growing business on a global scale.
 Let’s be honest - designing and creating software that easily responds to language requirements for the entire world could be a big challenge.

-I18n open-source tool and localization platform Tolgee is attempting to transform the software localization process with a novel technique that intends to reduce time and effort for everyone involved in the process, including developers and translators.
+I18n open-source tool and localization platform Tolgee is transforming the software localization process with a novel technique that intends to reduce time and effort for everyone involved in the process, including developers and translators.
+Tolgee software localization platform is a free and open-source online tool that helps software developers localize their products for international markets.
+Sign up and try it out for free!